Peter Offenbecher is a principal in the firm. His

 Cir.
 1999) (en banc), after which the indictment was

 dismissed with prejudice).
-(Served as appellate counsel as well as
+Peter served as appellate counsel as

 - United States v.
 E.H.,